 Will a Hot Tub Increase My Home’s Value?

-Relaxing in a hot tub may appeal to you, but not to all the potential buyers who look at your home.
+Relaxing in a hot tub may appeal to you, but not to all the potential buyers looking at your home.
 What does that mean for your home's resale value?

 The presence of a pool often has little to no effect on the value of your home.
 But what about a hot tub?
 Although hot tubs and backyard pools often require similar effort and expense for upkeep, the two differ in that it’s a lot easier for a home buyer remove a lightly-used hot tub.